GrimReaperG/exercises/app.md

   - Include at least 3 different hover effects; two for text, and one for a call-to-action button.
   - Use [this SVG](https://github.com/faunadb/exercises/blob/master/business-icon.svg) to create the second slider.
 It must be rendered as an SVG and scale responsively with its container.
   - Render the text within the SVG in the second slider underneath the triangle light layer.
 It must render precisely.
-  - You must include automated tests for layout and behavior using a framework such as PhantomJS
+  - You must include automated tests for layout and/or behavior using a framework such as PhantomJS or Galen

 Additional notes: